circlefin/malachite/qa/README.md

 ## prometheus.tgz file

-This file gets exported using the `export_data` command.
+This file gets exported using the `get_prometheus_data` command.
 Import it in the viewer for further analysis.

 # Viewer